 October is National Financial Planning month.
 This can be a great time to put some more work into your financial future.
 Poor planning and missed opportunities from this year can hinder a financially secure 2017.
+Our credit counseling advice is to avoid this.
 Here are some key money moves to make before the year ends to keep your finances moving in the right direction.

 Money Moves to Make Before the Year’s End